Narayan Sarovar: Religious significance

 According to Hindu theology, there are five sacred lakes; collectively called Panch-Sarovar; Mansarovar, Bindu Sarovar, Narayan Sarovar, Pampa Sarovar and Pushkar Sarovar.
 As per legends, one of the holy rivers of India, Sarasvati River had an out let in to sea near present-day Narayan Sarovar and waters of lake were filled with holy waters of River Saraswati, that is why this place was and is still considered as one of the five holy lakes by Hindus.

 Vallabhacharya visited the place during his lifetime as such the site is sacred also for the follower of Pushtimarg.

 Fairs

 Two yearly fairs are held here, one in Chaitra (April -May) and the other from the 10th to the 15th of Kartik (November- December), when, from western India, thousands of pilgrims come to perform funeral ceremonies on the bank of the Narayan Sarovar.

 Accommodation facilities are available for pilgrims.

 In 1981, the area around the village is notified as a wildlife sanctuary, Narayan Sarovar Sanctuary.
 The red antelopes or chinkaras are found in the sanctuary.

+How to reach

+The nearest airport to Narayan Sarovar is at Bhuj, 150 km away by road.
+Bhuj is also the nearest railway station for long distance trains.
+Naliya on the recently commissioned Bhuj-Naliya railway line is 60 km away by road.

+National highway NH 41 connects Narayan Sarovar to Gandhidham via Naliya.
+State highway SH 49 connects Naliya to Bhuj.
+National highway NH 754K connects Narayan Sarovar to Bhuj and Lakhpat.
+Bus service between Bhuj, Naliya and Narayan Sarovar is good.